mojavestudio/Framer-Particles/mojave-particles/DEVELOPMENT_GUIDE.md

    ```bash
    npm run dev
    ```
-   This starts Vite on `https://localhost:5173/`
+   This starts Vite on `https://localhost:5173/` (port 5173 is required for Framer)

 2. **Load in Framer:**
    - Open Framer → Plugins → Developer Tools